Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Appendix

-\paragraph{Model layers.} For GPT-2 XL\footnote{\url{https://huggingface.co/openai-community/gpt2-xl}}, we use layers 0, 20, and 40.
+\paragraph{Model Layers} For GPT-2 XL\footnote{\url{https://huggingface.co/openai-community/gpt2-xl}}, we use layers 0, 20, and 40.
 For Llama 3.1 8B Instruct\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct}}, we sample from layers 0, 20, and 30.
 For GPT-2 Small SAE, we use the original implementation~\footnote{\url{https://github.com/openai/sparse_autoencoder?tab=readme-ov-file}}, specifically version 5 with a width of 32k.
 We select features from layers 0, 5, and 10.
 For Gemma Scope\footnote{\url{https://huggingface.co/google/gemma-scope}}, we use the residual stream SAE with width 16, selecting features from layers 0, 10, and 20.

-\paragraph{Feature selection.} For each model, we randomly choose 60 features, 20 from each of three layers, with available reference descriptions from prior work.
+\paragraph{Feature Selection} For each model, we randomly choose 60 features, 20 from each of three layers, with available reference descriptions from prior work.
 The only exception is GPT-2 Small SAE, where only 59 features are annotated in the Output-Centric benchmark.

-\paragraph{Prompt for generating descriptions.} To produce textual feature descriptions, we use a prompt that instructs a large language model (Gemini 1.5 Pro) to identify shared concepts across high-activation text excerpts within a cluster.
+\paragraph{Prompt for generating Descriptions} To produce textual feature descriptions, we use a prompt that instructs a large language model (Gemini 1.5 Pro) to identify shared concepts across high-activation text excerpts within a cluster.
 The model receives the top \(N_s=20\) excerpts per cluster, with high-activation token spans highlighted using square brackets.
 The full prompt is shown in Figure~\ref{app:fig:prompt-label}.

-\paragraph{AUC and MAD distributions.} To better understand the standard deviation observed in our benchmark results, we provide distribution plots of the evaluation metrics.
-Figure~\ref{app:fig:auc-distribution} shows the distribution of AUC scores across all evaluated model features, while Figure~\ref{app:fig:mad-distribution} presents the distribution of MAD scores.
+\paragraph{AUROC and MAD Distributions} To better understand the standard deviation observed in our benchmark results, we provide distribution plots of the evaluation metrics.
+Figure~\ref{app:fig:auc-distribution} shows the distribution of AUROC scores across all evaluated model features, while Figure~\ref{app:fig:mad-distribution} presents the distribution of MAD scores.